darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 one `exports` object attribute is created by default.

-Note that all your dependencies export this `exports` Module object attribute.
+Note that all your dependencies only shows this `exports` Module object attribute to their parent modules.
+Here just an extract from Module NodeJS source code:

 ```javascript
 // digest your module code and then return exports attr
 return module.exports;
 ```

-Here some common scenarios when creating a module.
+Here some common scenarios when creating a module (note the dot .).

 ```javascript
 exports.myFn = function() {